 IEEE 802 LMSC recommends the Commission to continue its leadership in enabling 6GHz unlicensed operation by promoting global harmonization of regulatory requirements for VLP and C2C.

-IEEE 802 family of standards including IEEE 802.11-2020802.11ax802.11azP802.11 andP802.11be, are the basis for suite of P2P Communications technologies developed by the industry.
+IEEE 802 family of standards including IEEE 802.11-2020, IEEE 802.11ax-2021, IEEE 802.11az-2022, IEEE P802.11 and IEEE P802.11be, are the basis for suite of P2P Communications technologies developed by the industry.
 In particular, Wi-Fi Alliance’s Wi-Fi Direct, Wi-Fi Aware and Extended Reality (XR) projects are targeting enablement of various P2P applications and uses cases.

+Wi-Fi Direct®: Allows Wi-Fi client devices to connect directly to one another without use of an access point.
+Enables applications such as Extended Reality (XR), Wireless Docking, Enabling Unique Device Identifier, Device-to-Device Content Sharing, Printing, and Wireless Display.
+Wi-Fi Direct certifies products which implement technology defined in the Wi-Fi Direct Specification.
+More specifically, Wi-Fi Direct Release 2, currently under development, is expanding to Wi-Fi 6E and Wi-Fi 7 for operation in the 6GHz band.

+Wi-Fi Aware™: Provides enhanced peer-to-peer communications, enabling devices within Wi-Fi® range to detect one another and exchange information and services without the need for network infrastructure.
+Examples of Wi-Fi Direct are Unsynchronized Device Discovery, Security Enhancement and Extended Reality (XR).
+Wi-Fi Aware improves on existing peer-to-peer connectivity offerings by delivering here-and-now contextual awareness that empowers users to both find and utilize services that match their interests while on the go.
+Wi-Fi Aware works well indoors as well as in dynamic and dense environments, without requiring a cellular, infrastructure, or GPS connection.

+Wi-Fi Alliance XR Market Segment Task Group: will develop and promote all aspects of Wi-Fi functionality, technology, deployment, and messaging for XR (an umbrella term covering AR, VR, and mixed reality) applications and services.

 To name a few, these Wi-Fi Alliance technologies are using IEEE 802.11 standards for device addressing and device discovery, service discovery, P2P Group Operation, P2P Power Management, P2P Co-existence Operation, Security, Randing and Fine Time Measurement.

 IEEE P802.11 specifically provisioned regulatory classification for the 6GHz band not only for LPI and SP modes but also for VLP and C2C operation so that the compliant devices can properly signal their regulatory capabilities according to their certification status for regulatory compliant interoperation when operating in VLP or C2C modes.